fecgov/FEC/feature_sets/advanced_data_tables.md

 ### Filtering and the filter panel

 - :red_circle: PROBLEM: Once users have added filters they did not close the panel, it was not clear that the filter panel could be closed.
-This led users to think they had to reset the filters in order to add more. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+This led users to think they had to reset the filters in order to add more. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: open-1726](https://github.com/18F/openFEC/issues/1726)

   - :wrench: Make sure the process (order/placement) of using filters and tags : a.
 Feels like it's part of the same tool, and b. reflects the process that users would go through in using it [desktop & mobile]

-- :red_circle: PROBLEM: Users did not necessarily understand that the results were updating upon changing filters, as this was happening off-screen with no discernable alert.[tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+- :red_circle: PROBLEM: Users did not necessarily understand that the results were updating upon changing filters, as this was happening off-screen with no discernable alert.[tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: open-1726](https://github.com/18F/openFEC/issues/1726)

-- :red_circle: PROBLEM: On desktop (as well as mobile, see above) users did not necessarily see when a small results set was shown from their position down screen. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+- :red_circle: PROBLEM: On desktop (as well as mobile, see above) users did not necessarily see when a small results set was shown from their position down screen. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: open-1726](https://github.com/18F/openFEC/issues/1726)

   - :wrench: Differentiate between results state and no-results state and an error state

-- :red_circle: PROBLEM: Users interpreted the call to action on the page as export data, as it is the largest button. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+- :red_circle: PROBLEM: Users interpreted the call to action on the page as export data, as it is the largest button. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: open-1726](https://github.com/18F/openFEC/issues/1726)

   - :wrench: In mobile: Add a reminder that results/updates are happening as filters are selected
   - :wrench: Keep the export button, but make it less sticky (a non-sticky version of the blue bar)